pantherfoundation/oshiya/docs/7_EnhancementProposals.md

 # Enhancement Proposals

 Protocol/Team Proposals
 The following proposals have been provided by key members of the protocol.
-The areas in which Oshiya may be optimised is not restricted to these areas alone: further/innovative optimisations are still viable for a BONUS reward.
+The areas in which Oshiya may be optimised is not restricted to these areas alone: further/innovative optimisations are still viable for a **BONUS** reward.

-Enhancements make be implemented in 3 main functional areas:
+Enhancements may be implemented in 3 main functional areas:

--   Core SDK, which provides utility to the zMiner
+-   Core SDK: Providing enhanced functionality, advanced utilities and intuitive error handling
--   UI, which currently provides a browser-based interface to operate Oshiya
+-   UI: A browser-based interface for operators of Oshiya, this should include an attractive, cutting edge interface, advanced statistics and a potential browser extension
--   Overall Improvements, i.e. the non-niche elements of Oshiya
+-   Overall Improvements: Here, better architecture is invited to be proposed, which may include a complete overhaul and/or refactoring.

-While these are natural segregations of the Oshiya service, optimizations to each of these 3 areas may not be mutually exclusive: i.e. where one issue manifests in a multitude of forms, making the segmentation of functional areas somewhat arbitary.
-Therefore, alternative segregations and cross-feature optimizations are welcomed.
+Although Core SDK, UI, and Overall Improvements are distinct areas of Oshiya, enhancements in these areas may overlap.

-The following areas for improvement have been identified:
+Specific areas for improvement have been identified internally, as follows:

 1. Miner-client/SDK